ABOUT AMS

 Associate Professor

-TSUJI Tetsuro, D.Eng.(Kyoto Univ.),
+TSUJI, Tetsuro, D.Eng.(Kyoto Univ.),

 Micro and Nano Flows, Kinetic Theory of Gases, Non-equilibrium Phenomena